codeforsanjose/ImmunizationSJ/README.md

 The file can then be saved or exported as a CSV that is ready for the next step.

+##Using virtualenv (optional)

+Install virtualenv via pip:

+    $ pip install virtualenv

+ Create virtualenv for this project:

+     $ cd immunizationSJ
+     $ virtualenv venv

+ virtualenv venv will create a folder in immunizationSJ directory which will contain the Python executable files, and a copy of the pip library which you can use to install other packages.

+To begin using the virtual environment, it needs to be activated:

+    . venv/bin/activate

+The name immunizationSJ will now appear on the left of the prompt (e.g. (venv)Your-Computer:immunizationSJ UserName$) to let you know that it’s active.
+From now on, any package that you install using pip will be placed in the venv folder, isolated from the global Python installation.

+Now install flask:
+    pip install flask

 ## Create the database
 Run the provided `db_utils.py` utility program with the `create` option: